Making sshd more secure on Sailfish OS

 /etc/ssh/sshd_config now might look like this (comments removed):

-Match Address 10.0.0.* is the crucial bit which you'll likely have to adapt to your specific situation (e.g. router address).
+Match Address 10.0.0.* you'll likely have to adapt to your specific situation (e.g. router address).
 It's possible to specify more than one pattern, see

 No reboot or unit restart is required for testing the changed configuration, just try a new ssh login.